tekumara/buildkite-monorepo-example/README.md

 ## Setup

-Before using this on a new repo, run `make tag-last-good-master-build` first to create the last good master build tag (and on first run expect to see the error `fatal: ambiguous argument 'last-good-master-build': unknown revision or path not in the working tree.`)

 Using the buildkite UI, you'll then need to manually create individual pipelines for each child pipeline you have.
 The upload step of the child pipeline will need to reference `pipeline.yml` in the appropriate `.buildkite` subdirectory, eg: for the `app1` pipeline
 ```
 buildkite-agent pipeline upload app1/.buildkite/pipeline.yml